 Services

-The PSPs are responsible for the delivery of core (mandatory) leasing services and facilities management services and a range of related additional (non-mandatory) services to entities.
-The list and description of services available to each entity are the same and to accommodate entities operational requirements, there is flexibility in the delivery of services by PSPs.
+The PSPs are responsible for delivering core (mandatory) leasing services, facilities management services and a range of related additional (non-mandatory) services to entities.
+The list and description of services available to each entity are the same and to accommodate entities’ operational requirements, there is flexibility in services delivery by PSPs.
 Core (mandatory) Leasing and Facilities Management services provided by the PSPs include but are not limited to:

 ---|---|